svg-utils/svgo-ll/docs/plugins/cleanupStyleAttributes.md

 Empty `style` attributes are removed.

+Numeric values in style properties are written in the most compact form.

 Style attributes are not changed if the document has attribute selectors on the `style` attribute.

 ### `class` Attributes